umerthow/umerthow/README.md

 I'm a **Senior Software Engineer** who thrives on coding, coffee, and continuous learning.

-With **8 years of experience** under my belt, I've had the privilege of working on **enterprise systems** at Telkom Indonesia, and before that, building financial technology as a Backend Engineer at **Bibit.id**.
-I’m a proud graduate of **Sebelas Maret University** in Surakarta, Indonesia.

 ### What I Do:
 - 💻 **Languages**: TypeScript, Golang, and a dash of other things when the project calls for it.
 - 🔧 **Tools**: Supabase, Netlify, n8n, Amplify, OpenAI.